 Q: Who takes care of the animals?

-Answer: Our animal population ranges between 250-300 animals.
+Answer: Our animal population ranges between 225-250 animals.
 We have about 23-25 employees, some part-time but most full-time, who help with the daily running of the farm.
 About 16 of those are directly involved in animal care and the others run the offices and various programs that we offer.
-That is not counting the 3 directors, Bonnie, Dawn, and Margot who are on the property 24/7/365 and work without salary.
+That is not counting the 3 directors, Bonnie, Dawn, and Margot who are on the property 24/7/365.
 Generally, the three directors each work about 60-70 hours per week.
 We also have a volunteer program and always welcome a good solid volunteer to help us with the animal care and clean up.

 Q: Do you accept volunteers?

 Answer: Yes, we welcome dependable volunteers!
-For more information on our Volunteer Program, please click here.
+Follow this link for more information on our Volunteer Program.

 Q: How many animals do you have and what kind?

-Answer: Our population varies between 250 and 300 animals.
-Orphaned kittens can swell the numbers greatly, but we hope to adopt them all out.
-We have horses, ponies, donkeys, goats, chickens, ducks, geese, cats, dogs, rabbits, and one African Grey Parrot.
+Answer: Our population varies between 225 and 250 animals.
+We have horses, ponies, donkeys, goats, pigs, chickens, ducks, geese, cats, rabbits, and several birds.

 Q: Do you have a veterinarian on staff that I can bring my animal in to see?